 Also, the market needs to evolve in such a way that the insurance companies acknowledge and support claims made through a telemedicine platform with checks and balances to prevent fraud and access to such ‘virtual visits’ to ensure that they form part of the patient’s medical records.

-So you see it is not simply being able to call your doctor on an app and get some medical advice.
+So, you see it is not simply being able to call your doctor on an app and get some medical advice.
 There is a lot more to the world of telemedicine and virtual care, some of which can be learned by reading blogs regarding the same, like this helpful read by Eden Health.

 I mention these things not because they are deterrents.
 I am simply making the point that being able to do telemedicine right is more complex than some, even those in the medical industry, may think.

 I also made, and continue to make, the additional point that we are far advanced here in Jamaica with what is needed to make this a reality at every level.